-- Map function: - Takes: an input key/value pair - Produces: a set of intermediate key/value pairs - All intermediate values with the same intermediate key are grouped - Reduce function: - Takes: accepts an intermediate key and a set of values for that - Merges all the values to form a smaller set of values (for example, sum, count, etc.)
+- Map function: - Takes: an input key/value pair (e.g., docu-name, doccontent) - Produces: a set of intermediate key/value pairs - All intermediate values with the same intermediate key are grouped. - Reduce function: - Takes: an intermediate key and a set of values associated with that - Produces: a smaller set of values resulting from the merging of all the values associated with the key (for example, sum, count, etc.).